Manama, Zimbabwe

-Manama is a village in Manama ward the province of Matabeleland South, Zimbabwe.
+Manama is a village in Gwanda District ward, in the province of Matabeleland South, Zimbabwe.
 It is located south of Gwanda on the road to Kafusi.

 The village is a rural service centre with a Lutheran Mission that has a hospital and a high school, a small commercial centre and a bus rank.
+FM radio station Ntepe-Manama is based in the village.

 The Thuli River runs through the town.